lilyhoratio/mastermind/README.md

 };
 ```

 This is my fix for to calculate the correct counts of exact vs. fuzzy matches to account for duplicate digits in the guess and code.
-I also broke out the main logic to get the correct counts in a helper function:
+I also broke out the main business logic to get the correct counts in a helper function separate from the React visual component:

 ```javascript
 // ======= Helper function to count the number of fuzzy and exact matches